apluscs/Google-Competitions/2020/B/Wandering_Robot/Analysis.md

 right corners of the hole because the robot must pass through exactly one of these special cells if it wants to make it to the exit.

-- In m moves, there are 2^m different possible states (special case is addressed later).
+- There is probability 0.5^m of a path consisting of m moves happening.
+(Reprented as 1/2^m later).

 - The probability of reaching a cell in which you need to move i cells down and j cells right to get to it (total m moves) is mCi / 2^m = m!/(i! * (m-i)! *